Hemanath78/Linux-Server-Setup-Script/README.md

 - Check for JDK 17 and install it if not found.
 - Check for Apache Tomcat and install it if not found.
-- Prompt for Tomcat admin credentials and configure them.
+- Tomcat admin credentials and configure them.
 - Prompt for database configuration (host, username, password).
-- Create a setenv.sh script with database environment variables.
+- Creates a setenv.sh script with database environment variables.
 - Remove a specific Valve configuration from Tomcat's context.xml file.
 - Display status messages and handle errors gracefully.